LaMonte Wade Jr Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.11).

-- Dodgers pitchers combine to surrender 196 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Dodgers pitchers combine to rank 19th in baseball in home runs surrendered (198 total, 1.2 per game).

-- The righty last pitched on Sunday against the San Francisco Giants, when he went six innings, allowing two earned runs while giving up five hits.
+- His last time out was on Wednesday against the Colorado Rockies, when the righty went seven innings, surrendering two earned runs while allowing seven hits.

+- In 21 games this season, the 24-year-old has a 3.89 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .231 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.